Updated Jan 28, 2026

 Pricing

 Everyone with a Google Account can access Sheets for free.
-However, you can get more features from Sheets with a paid version of Google Workspace: For $6/month per user, you’ll get 30GB of storage and a free trial for Gemini, Google’s AI platform.
+For more features, paid Google Workspace starts at $6/month per user, providing 30GB of storage and a trial for Gemini, Google's AI platform.

 Features

-• Google Sheets integrates with many frontend app-building platforms, such as Adalo, Bubble, Glide, and more, so you can visualize your data easily.
+• Google Sheets integrates with many frontend app-building platforms, including Adalo, Bubble, and Glide, so you can visualize your data in custom applications.

-• When you get the paid version of Google Sheets, you can access AppSheet, Google’s frontend builder, as a bonus.
+• The paid version includes access to AppSheet, Google's frontend builder, as a bonus for simple internal tools.

 #3 A No-Code Relational Database Builder for Almost Every Industry